-at Pride Institute
+Meet the Pride Institute Staff

-Todd Connaughty, MA, LPCC, LADC
+MA, LPCC, LADC – CEO

-Todd Connaughty received his Bachelor of Science degree from Metropolitan State University in Addiction Counseling and his master’s degree in Counseling Psychology from St. Mary’s University.
+Connaughty received his Bachelor of Science degree from Metropolitan State University in Addiction Counseling and his master’s degree in Counseling Psychology from St. Mary’s University.
 Connaughty is trained in Eye Movement Desensitization and Reprocessing (EMDR) and is a board-approved supervisor for licensed alcohol and drug counselors.

 Director of Marketing and Business Development

 Sandstrom joined Pride in May 2015.
-Before her arrival, she served in several HR roles in various industries, including hospitality, manufacturing, commercial real estate, property management and construction.
-Sandstrom graduated from the University of Washington with a bachelor’s degree in Business Administration, with a Human Resources Management concentration.
+Before her arrival, she served in several HR roles in various industries, including hospitality, manufacturing, commercial real estate, property management, and construction.
+Sandstrom graduated from the University of Washington with a bachelor’s degree in business administration, with a human resources management concentration.